2020 University Exhibits

 Missouri University of Science and Technology

 M-SAT was founded as a research team in 2002 by Dr. Pernicka along with three other faculty members who, with approximately 65 undergraduate and 10 graduate students, develop new technologies for smallsats.
-The team has participated in AFRL’s University Nanosatellite Program since 2005 and won the Nanosat 8 competition in January 2015 with a pair of smallsats (MR & MRS SAT) that will conduct close proximity operations using a campus-designed stereoscopic imaging sensor.
-The team is also currently developing CubeSats for NASA’s Undergraduate Student Instrumentation Project (M^3) and AFRL’s Nanosatellite 10 Program (APEX).
+The team has participated in AFRL’s University Nanosatellite Program since 2005 and won the Nanosatellite 8 competition in January 2015 with a pair of smallsats (MR & MRS SAT) that will conduct close proximity operations using a campus-designed stereoscopic imaging sensor.
+The team is also currently developing CubeSats for NASA’s Undergraduate Student Instrumentation Project (M3) and AFRL’s Nanosat 10 Program (APEX).

 APEX (Advanced Propulsion Experiment) is a 6U CubeSat with a campus-developed multi-mode micropropulsion system as its primary payload.
-Unique mission challenges include packaging the propulsion system and validating its performance on-orbit.
+Unique challenges to this mission include packaging the propulsion system and validating its performance on-orbit.
 Through this mission, M-SAT seeks to develop a versatile propulsion system that can be packaged in smallsats to expand future mission opportunities.

 Morehead State University